aajolly/container-labs/README.md

 * AWS account - if you don't have one, it's easy and free to [create one](https://aws.amazon.com/).
 * AWS IAM account with elevated privileges allowing you to interact with CloudFormation, IAM, EC2, ECS, ECR, ALB, VPC, CodeDeploy, CloudWatch, Cloud9.
 [Learn how](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
+* Anything in **bold** is a placeholder and must be replaced using your environment specific contsruct.
 * Familiarity with [Docker](https://www.docker.com/), and [AWS](httpts://aws.amazon.com) - *not required but a bonus*.

 ### What you'll do: